syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 #### Create the main file

 Create an entry point file for your application.
-This is where your Node.js code will start running.
+This is where your NodeJS code will start running.
 By convention, it is often named index.js:

 ```ts